Comments and Complaints

 If You Do Not Wish to Complain Directly to the Practice

 If you have a problem, we hope you will liaise with the Practice in the first instance.
 We believe that this will give us the best chance of putting right whatever has gone wrong.
-However, this does not affect your right to approach Wakefield CCG (Clinical Commissioning Group), NHS England, Healthwatch Wakefield or the NHS Complaints Advocacy Service.
+However, this does not affect your right to approach NHS England or Healthwatch Wakefield for help, advice and support in making your complaint.

 - Post -